Aswath1709/prasad-portfolio/README.md

 # Raju Gadiraju — Portfolio

-Two files.
-No React.
-No build step.
-No npm.

 - `data.js` — **all your content** (edit this to update the portfolio)
 - `index.html` — the template (never needs editing)